 When eaten in moderation, most bread is fairly harmless.
-But if Fido ate a full loaf, it can cause consitpation, and other symptoms.
-There are also some types of bread that include ingredients that could be very toxic for your pup.
+But if Fido ate a full loaf, it can cause constipation and other symptoms.
+Some types of bread include ingredients that could be very toxic for your pup.

 Is Bread Bad For Dogs?

-The short answer is no, n small quantities it is unlikely that bread will cause any harm.
+The short answer is no. In small quantities, it is unlikely that bread will cause any harm.
 There is one caveat to this, of course.
 It truly depends on the ingredients the bread contains.
 Most standard white or wheat bread is fine in small moderation.
-However, bread that has raisins in it such as a fruit loaf is potentially toxic so an immediate trip to the veterinarian is advised.
+However, bread that has raisins in it, such as a fruit loaf, is potentially toxic, so an immediate trip to the veterinarian is advised.

 Quantity matters as well.
-If a dog eats the same amount of plain white bread this is not likely to be problematic.
-Of course, if your canine companion eats a very large quantity of the bread, such as a whole loaf, a whole French breadstick, or a pack of bread rolls this could cause symptoms such as abdominal pain, constipation, and bloat.
+If a dog eats the same amount of plain white bread, this is not likely to be problematic.
+Of course, if your canine companion eats a very large quantity of bread, such as a whole loaf, a whole French breadstick, or a pack of bread rolls, this could cause symptoms such as abdominal pain, constipation, and bloat.

 So your dog decided to eat an entire loaf?
 There are some steps that you’ll want to follow, depending on the type of bread that was consumed and how much was eaten.
 Follow these steps below to make sure there are no issues with your pup.